-Instead of the grid in Task 1 if we were to have a 10-column grid like the following, and circle the square numbers in the number chart.
+Instead of the grid in Task 2 if we were to have a 10-column grid like the following, and circle the square numbers in the number chart.
 Can you guess in which columns these numbers would be?
 Are there columns where there would be no circled numbers?

-If you were to divide a perfect square by 10, what possible remainders would do you get?
+If you were to divide a perfect square by 10, what possible remainders would you get?

-Help students make the connection between Task 2 and Task 3C.
-Task 2 was based on the remainders that a perfect square would leave when divided by 8, whereas Task 3C was about the remainders that a perfect square would leave when divided by 10.
+Help students make the connection between Task 2 and Task 6.
+Task 2 was based on the remainders that a perfect square would leave when divided by 8, whereas Task 6 was about the remainders that a perfect square would leave when divided by 10.
 Both are essentially similar.
 The remainder when divided by 10 happens to be the last digit as well.
-Just as we explored patterns in remainders when a perfect square is divided by 8 and 10, it is possible to explore patterns in remainders when a perfect square is divided by other numbers like 3, 4 as well.
-For example, when a perfect square is divided by other numbers like 3, 4 as well.
+Just as we explored patterns in remainders when a perfect square is divided by 8 and 10, it is possible to explore patterns in remainders when a perfect square is divided by other numbers like 3, and 4 as well.
 For example, when a perfect square is divided by 3 one CANNOT get a remainder of 2.
 Can you see why?
 Some of the explorations below target such patterns.
 These can be taken up as homework assignments for interested students.

-Guess what patterns would you see if the numbers were written in a 3-column grid.
+Task 7Guess what patterns you would see if the numbers were written in a 3-column grid.
 Circle the square numbers in the number chart.

-Guess what patterns would you see if the numbers were written in a 4-column grid.
+Guess what patterns you would see if the numbers were written in a 4-column grid.
 Where would the square numbers be?